aurorascharff/rsc-workshop-2hr-starter/STEPS.md

 ## What are server components?

 - Server components are a new feature in React 19, that allows you to run React components on the server.
-They never re-render, only run once on the server to generate UI.
+Differ from SSR because they never re-render, only run once on the server to generate UI.
 Js never shipped to client, never hydrated.
 - Excalidraw: "the server" fullstack framework, rendered in build or request time
 - Excalidraw: never hydrated, partially hydrated, exclude js from the client
 - Kommentere kode
-- Next.js is a React framework that includes server components, server component by default.
-React 19 is available here even though it´s not released yet.
+- Next.js is a React metaframework that includes server components, server component by default.
 - Make servercomponents inside /components/intro and give it styles
 - ServerComponent console log
 - No js in the browser for page.js